jmarizgit/LTLCPP/README.md

 	return 0;
 }
 ```

 Namespaces are used to create "shortcuts" for objects, classes, and functions.
-The scope operator "**::**" allow you to access object variables and methods.
+The scope operator "**::**" grants you access to object variables and methods.

-**namespaces_std.cpp**
+**namespace_std.cpp**

 ```cpp
 #include <iostream>
 using namespace std; //"using" makes the namespace "std" available for the entire program